 Peer-to-peer loans have some downsides for borrowers to consider as well.

-If you work with a traditional lender and obtain approval for a loan, you won’t have to worry about if or when it is funded.
+When working with a traditional lender and obtaining approval for a loan, you won’t have to worry about if or when it is funded.

 Default Can Be Costly.
 Most peer-to-peer loans are unsecured personal loans which are a higher risk to investors.

-Should you fail to make payments on this type of loan, there’s no collateral the lenders can sell to recoup their money.
+Should you fail to make payments on this type of loan, there’s no collateral for lenders to sell to recoup their money.
 Your debt will likely be sold to a collection agency who will contact you (repeatedly) for payment.